 Students who arrive after the beginning of first period must report directly to the front office for a late pass in order to be admitted to class.
-If your child will be late, please provide him/her with a signed acknowledgement or personally sign them in at the office on arrival.
+If your student will be late, please provide him/her with a signed acknowledgement or personally sign them in at the office on arrival.
+Special considerations will be given during times of heavy traffic or additional COVID-related procedures.